 Even with my blog, I pay for most of my travels.
 The blog helps a lot, though, by subsidizing them with the money earned through advertising, content writing, commissions, and collaborations with companies and tourism boards.

 Safety is a serious concern and is one that you should be well aware of when traveling on your own.

-Like you mentioned, being a guy makes it somewhat easier to “be around” in many countries.
+As you mentioned, being a guy makes it somewhat easier to “be around” in many countries.
 It’s easier for a woman to receive sexually harassing comments and to be approached in an unwanted way than it is for a guy.
-But, it still happens for both sexes.
+But it still happens for all genders.

-From my experience, when it comes to those types of approach you need to be well aware of your surroundings and learn how to ignore and move forward.
+From my experience, when it comes to those types of approaches, you need to be well aware of your surroundings and learn how to ignore them and move forward.
 It is better to avoid than to confront people in those types of situations.